-As discussed below, Alternative 4 provides generally provides good to excellent implementability for most criteria.
+As discussed below, Alternative 4 provides generally provides high implementability for most criteria.
 The exceptions are noted below.

-Ability to Construct and Operate the Technology: This alternative includes soil excavation with backfilling, a vegetative cover in the mostly non-vegetated areas, potentially installing a cap over contaminated soil in APCs, and constructing Site controls (i.e., fence).
+Ability to Construct and Operate the Technology: This alternative includes waste and soil excavation with backfilling, a vegetative cover in the mostly non-vegetated areas, potentially installing a cap over contaminated soil in APCs, and constructing Site controls (i.e., fence).
 All of these are common technologies and readily implementable.
-There are construction challenges associated with the presence of wetlands and high-value wildlife habitats adjacent to the remediation areas and minimizing habitat and wetland destruction when incorporating stormwater controls for the Selected Area cap.
-Also, if the excavation in the Selected Area extends to 4 feet bgs, the excavation side walls in the landfilled material may become unstable, requiring benching, shoring, or other means to prevent collapse, leading to significant additional costs.
+There are construction challenges associated with the presence of wetlands and high-value wildlife habitats adjacent to the remediation areas and minimizing habitat and wetland destruction when incorporating stormwater controls for the Selected Area and GSNWR Wilderness Area caps.
+Also, if the excavation in the Selected Area and the GSNWR Wilderness Area extends to 4 feet bgs, the excavation side walls in the landfilled material may become unstable, requiring benching, shoring, or other means to prevent collapse, leading to significant additional costs.
 The truck traffic along Britten Road and Green Village Road, as well as truck movement on soft, swampy soils pose additional construction challenges.
 This alternative does not include a treatment technology and thus post-construction operation will be limited to maintenance and monitoring of the cap (if constructed), vegetative cover, and fence.
-The ability to construct and operate this alternative is good.
+The ability to construct and operate this alternative is high.

 Reliability of the Technology: Excavation and off-Site disposal is a widely accepted, reliable technology for remediation of contaminated soil.
 A cap is also a reliable physical barrier that prevents direct exposure and mitigates residual risks.
 Reliability of a cap increases with appropriate maintenance and care.
 Access restrictions are widely used as a physical barrier to mitigate direct exposure.
 The reliability of access restrictions (i.e., fencing) increases with appropriate maintenance and care.
 With proper maintenance, access restrictions are effective in limiting trespassing.
-This alternative is ranked excellent.
+This alternative is ranked high.

 Ease of Undertaking Additional Remedial Actions, If Necessary: Overall this alternative will not limit the ability to implement or perform future additional remedial actions, if any.
 However, additional remedial actions may require temporary or permanent removal of the cap in the APCs, if Alternative 4a is selected.
 While the removal and repair of a cap is a common practice and can be implemented with common construction equipment, it could be challenging depending on the location or extent of the removal and repair.
-Therefore, this alternative is ranked good for this criterion.
+Therefore, this alternative is ranked high for this criterion.

 Ability to Monitor Effectiveness of Remedy: The effectiveness of the physical barriers (vegetative cover, fence, and cap on APCs if Alternative 4a is implemented) can be assessed based on the condition of the barriers, whether they are damaged, or whether other factors are affecting their physical condition.
-Therefore, this alternative is ranked good for this criterion.
+Therefore, this alternative is ranked high for this criterion.

 Ability to Obtain Approvals and Coordinate with Other Agencies: This alternative will involve controlled disturbance of soil and wetlands and construction of a protective cap (if Alternative 4a is implemented), which is a commonly-used cap for closing solid waste landfills.
 No significant difficulties are anticipated in obtaining approvals of the proposed technologies and in coordinating with other agencies.
-Therefore, this alternative is ranked good for this criterion.
+Therefore, this alternative is ranked high for this criterion.